RadMom/MERN-e-commerce-v2/README.md

    Verify the installed dependencies in the package.json file.
    1.5 Cleaning Up Frontend Files:
    Action: Perform required cleanup tasks in your frontend files.

+    1.6 Now we can move on backend.
+We create new folder with name backend.
+Then we open new terminal and write npm init Now we have package.json file
+    After that in the terminal we write : npm i bcrypt cors dotenv express jsonwebtoken mongoose to install dependencies which we will need
+    We need one more but it will be in devDependencies.
+We write in the terminal : npm install --save-dev nodemon

+    We are ready with Project Initialization